conduit-db/conduit-p2p/README.md

 The API is based around handlers / callbacks because this is how the p2p network was fundamentally designed - a high throughput, asynchronous relay network.

-The constructor of the example `MyApplicationHandlers` below is where you could add significant application state to push messages into queues, write to files or databases, trigger events, route messages to worker processes for parsing, update a redis cache etc.
+The constructor of the example `SPVApplicationHandlers` below is where you could add significant application state to push messages into queues, write to files or databases, trigger events, route messages to worker processes for parsing, update a redis cache etc.

-There is a single instance of the `MyApplicationHandlers` which is shared by all `BitcoinClient` connections.
+There is a single instance of the `SPVApplicationHandlers` which is shared by all `BitcoinClient` connections.
 Within each handler, you can access both:

 - The `BitcoinClient` that made the original request